VermeilChan/MetalSlugFontReborn/Documentation/SUPPORTED.md

-# Supported Characters in the MetalSlugFont
+# Supported Characters in the MetalSlugFontReborn

 Here, you can find all the letters, numbers, and symbols that MetalSlugFontReborn supports.